You are here

 Karen leads NZCER's research programme on vocational and professional education.
 She believes strongly in the rich learning potential of all kinds of settings, and has a particular interest in those outside of educational institutions.
 She enjoys designing projects to impact on practice and policy.

-She is currently working on Training for a Reflective Workforce in Health and Community Support Services which investigates workforce capabilities against the changing nature of the social and community support sector’s work.
+She has just completed Training for a Reflective Workforce in Health and Community Support Services which investigates workforce capabilities against the changing nature of the social and community support sector’s work.

-Karen recently led the Knowing Practice project, which explored "vocational thresholds" - transformational learning experiences at work that help people integrate theory and practice.
+Karen also recently led the Knowing Practice project, which explored "vocational thresholds" - transformational learning experiences at work that help people integrate theory and practice.
 Her team worked with GP registrars, carpentry apprentices, engineering technician cadets, and their workplace-based mentors and educators, employers, ITOs, and professional associations.

-Her other workplace learning projects include: writing a good practice guide to assessing on-job learning for ITOs; reviewing the BCITO assessment model and writing a guide for carpentry apprentices; and synthesising international research on workplace learning and on SME engagement in training.
+Her other workplace learning projects include: a good practice guide to assessing on-job learning for ITOs; reviewing the BCITO assessment model and writing a guide for carpentry apprentices; and synthesising international research on workplace learning and on SME engagement in training.

-She has also done extensive research on career education and youth transition which has been influential for initiatives such as Youth Guarantee and Vocational Pathways: the use and potential of career-management competencies in schools; the development of career education networks across schools, tertiary education and industry; the five year Pathways and Prospects study with apprentices, army soldiers and officers, students at university and ITPs, and youth trainees; and a review helping redevelopment of the Secondary-Tertiary Alignment Resource (STAR).
+She has also done extensive research on career education and youth transition which has been influential for initiatives such as Youth Guarantee and Vocational Pathways: the use and potential of career-management competencies in schools; the development of career education networks across schools, tertiary education and industry; the five year Pathways and Prospects study with apprentices, army soldiers and officers, students at university and ITPs, and youth trainees; and a review supporting redevelopment of the Secondary-Tertiary Alignment Resource (STAR).

-She also recently led several projects on prison education (young prisoners with special education needs; assessment and literacy/numeracy support).
+She also led several projects on prison education (young prisoners with special education needs; assessment and literacy/numeracy support).

 Prior to joining NZCER, Karen had a software business, building bespoke applications for SMEs.
 She has also been a research consultant and lecturer at the University of Auckland.